7-Day Superfood Meal Plan

 Add some super-healthy foods to your diet with a week of dinners full of superfoods.
-This week's meal plan features foods that pack a powerful punch of health-promoting nutrients, like vitamin A in sweet potatoes, fiber in beans, and omega-3s in salmon—just to name a few.
-Superfoods aren't always exotic or expensive—think spinach, sweet potatoes and mushrooms.
+This week's meal plan features foods that pack a powerful punch of health-promoting nutrients, like vitamin A in sweet potatoes, fiber in beans, and omega-3s in salmon-just to name a few.
+Superfoods aren't always rare or expensive-think spinach, sweet potatoes and mushrooms.
 Here are a handful of delicious recipes with nourishing, vibrant ingredients to fuel you up and help keep you healthy.

 Mexican Cabbage Soup: This recipe combines tons of healthy veggies-onion, carrot, celery, peppers, and cabbage-with lean black beans and flavorful spices, to create a filling, zesty soup.
 The combination of colorful vegetables provides a mix of vitamins, minerals and protective antioxidants.
 This soup is particularly nice served with crusty rye bread and a leafy green salad with vinaigrette.